LazaroAlsina/GitHub_Activity/README.md

 2.Basic HTML fan Website deployed on github.

-3. Basic website using HTML and CSS.
+3.Basic website using HTML and CSS.